johannesnauta/johannesnauta.github.io/content/_index.md

 ### Interests
 - Complex systems
 - Population dynamics
+- Random matrix theory
-- Effects of perturbations on system stability
+- System stability

 ---
 ### Suggested reads
-The suggestions below are works that I personally find particularily interesting.
+The suggestions below are works that I personally find particularly interesting.
 They do **not** contain any personal work of which I am the first author.
 For a list of my personal publications, please see [`~/publications`](publications).